unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 like person.name.
 It’s simple and readable but only works with valid property names that don’t contain spaces or special characters

 Computed Member Access Operator ([])
 The computed member access operator ([]) allows dynamic access to object properties using a string or variable, like person['name'] or person[dynamicKey].
 It’s flexible and can handle property names with spaces or special characters

+Object Literal {}
+This is not an operator.
+When JavaScript encounters curly braces without a function, if, or while statement, it assumes you're creating an object

+Namespace
+A namespace is a container for variables and functions, typically used to avoid naming collisions by keeping variables and functions with the same name separate.
+In JavaScript just use an object {}

+JavaScript Object Notation (JSON)
+JSON is inspired by JavaScript's object literal syntax but is used for data interchange between systems